 Structuring the return to work interview

 It is important to ensure an employee feels welcome when returning to work after an absence.
 This is one of the key purposes of a return to work interview.
-If you get this wrong, you risk damaging that employee’s confidence which may in turn lead to more absence.
+If you get this wrong, you risk damaging that employee’s confidence which may, in turn, lead to more absence.

 Ask if they are currently fit to work and if there is any doubt consider the possibility they require more time off.
 Do not necessarily rely on the employee’s account of their fitness for work.
 The employer also has a duty of care to assess an employee’s fitness for work.

-Check whether they have visited their doctor, keep a record of sick notes and any other information you have from your review of their absence records which might be relevant to ongoing health issues.
+Check whether they have visited their doctor, keep a record of sick notes and any other information you have from your review of their absence records that might be relevant to ongoing health issues.

 Once you have established that an employee is fit for their return to work, there are various actions that should be implemented to ensure a smooth transition.

 If the most recent absence is part of a string of connected absences, it is important to establish whether there is an ongoing health issue that needs to be discussed further.
-For ongoing health issues it may be necessary to make workplace adjustments to help people perform more productively.
+For ongoing health issues, it may be necessary to make workplace adjustments to help people perform more productively.

-For longer term, more persistent absences, it may be necessary to schedule a review, and any new information should be logged in your HR tools.
+For longer-term, more persistent absences, it may be necessary to schedule a review, and any new information should be logged in your HR tools.

 After the meeting